 Now take a length of yarn and tuck it into the groove where you just cut.
 Cinch it as tight as possible and double-knot the yarn.
 Now you can open up the two arms and pull the two halves apart.

 Your pom pom will likely need a haircut to even things up.
-And you’re done!
+And then you’re done!

-Now you can use them to wrap gifts, make Christmas ornaments, make pom pom garland, wreaths, and more!
-All these projects are coming very soon!
+Now you can use them to wrap gifts, make Christmas ornaments, make a pom pom garland, wreaths, and more!
+Check out these projects below.